 August 13, 1993 ~ R&B, hip hop, soul group Xscape release Just Kickin' It, lead single off their Hummin' Comin' At 'Cha debut album ~ The group's debut single would be the first of a about half a dozen Billboard Hot 100 top 10 hits through the end of the decade.
 Written by Manuel Seal and Jermaine Dupri, the latter also serving as producer, from the viewpoint of what a man wanted in a woman.
 Some fans would criticise the song's lyrics, deeming them sexist.
 Group member LaTocha Scott, however, dismissed the criticism: “I've heard some females say that the song is unreal and that they can tell it was written by a man, but I don't think it makes it sexist.
 Shoot, everybody knows a man wants a woman who can cook.”

 August 13, 1988 ~ Frederick Below Jr, commonly known as blues, rock & roll drummer Fred Below, passed away in Chicago, Illinois, USA ~ Best known for his work with Chess Records helping define Chicago blues.
 Closely associated with Little Walter.
 Backed Chuck Berry on pivotal recordings including School Days, Roll Over Beethoven, Rock & Roll Music and Johnny B Goode.
 Member of the Aces, which also included blues harpist Junior Wells and brothers Louis Myers and Dave Myers.
-Has also worked with Bo Diddley, Elmore James, Otis Rush, Howlin' Wolf, Roosevelt Sykes, Sonny Boy Williamson II, and others ~ Below was born in 1926
+Has also worked with Bo Diddley, Elmore James, Otis Rush, Howlin' Wolf, Roosevelt Sykes, and Sonny Boy Williamson II ~ Below was born in 1926

 August 13, 1982 ~ Joseph Arrington Jr, commonly known as singer Joe Tex, passed away in Navasota, Texas, USA ~ Popular Southern soul singer, drew from funk, country, gospel and R&B. Best known for songs such as Hold What You've Got, Skinny Legs And All, I Gotcha and Ain't Gonna Bump No More With No Big Fat Woman ~ Tex was born in 1933

-August 13, 1981 ~ Punk rock, garage rock, rock & roll singer, guitarist, bassist, pianist, drummer Dan Sartain, full name Daniel Fredrick Sartain, born ~ Active since the early 2000s.
+August 13, 1981 ~ Punk rock, garage rock, rock & roll singer, guitarist, bassist, pianist, drummer Dan Sartain, full name Daniel Fredrick Sartain, born ~ Active since the early-2000s.
 Self-released a number of recordings prior to his Dan Sartain Vs The Serpientes major label debut album in 2005.
 Has opened for the White Stripes and the Hives ~ Sartain passed away in 2021

 August 13, 1974 ~ Harold Floyd Brooks, commonly known as hard bop, blues, funk tenor saxophonist, composer Tina Brooks, passed away in New York, New York, USA ~ Brother of saxophonist Bubba Brooks.
 Known by his nickname “Tina”, a variation of his childhood moniker “Teeny”.
-Enjoyed a short-lived yet impressive career during the heyday of hard bop mostly from the late 1950s through the early 1960s, appearing on key albums by Jimmy Smith (Cool Blues), Kenny Burrell, Jackie McLean (Jackie's Bag), Freddie Hubbard, and Freddie Redd.
+Enjoyed a short-lived yet impressive career during the heyday of hard bop mostly from the late-1950s through the early-1960s, appearing on key albums by Jimmy Smith (Cool Blues), Kenny Burrell, Jackie McLean (Jackie's Bag), Freddie Hubbard, and Freddie Redd.
 Brooks recorded a handful of albums as a leader, perhaps most notably the criminally underrated True Blue released in 1960 ~ Brooks was born in 1932

 August 13, 1973 ~ Country singer, guitarist, songwriter Andy Griggs, full name Andrew Griggs, born in Monroe, Louisiana, USA ~ Released his You Won't Ever Be Lonely debut album in 1999, which included the Billboard Country top 10 hits You Won't Ever Be Lonely, I'll Go Crazy and She's More.
 Subsequent well known singles include Tonight I Wanna Be Your Man, She Thinks She Needs Me and If Heaven.
 Duetted with Martina McBride on the 2002 single Practice Life